palominotest/python-int-overflow-check/README.md

   -P PORT, --port=PORT  The port to be used --results-database=RESULTS_DATABASE
                         Results database name.
-  --secondary-keys      Only secondary keys are searched.
+  --secondary-keys      Secondary keys are also searched.
+  --scan-all-columns    All columns are searched.
   --row-count-max-ratio=ROW_COUNT_MAX_RATIO
                         If table row count is less than this value, exclude this column from display.